 The Pea Green Boat Project

-Pea Green Boat is an 18 month project currently taking place at Tyne & Wear Archives a Museums (TWAM) and is funded anonymously through the Community Foundation.
+Pea Green Boat is a project co-ordinated by Tyne & Wear Archives a Museums (TWAM) and is funded anonymously through the Community Foundation.

-Inspired by the Multaka initiative, a successful cultural volunteering project for refugees in Berlin, TWAM will work local organisations who support refugees and asylum seekers to introduce people to culturally diverse and exciting museum collections.
-Collaboratively, TWAM will work closely with refugees and asylum seekers to introduce people to TWAM's volunteering programme and to develop public tours in a number of languages focusing on particular points of interest within the collections.
+Inspired by the Multaka initiative, a successful cultural volunteering project for refugees in Berlin, we are working with local organisations who support refugees and asylum seekers to introduce people to culturally diverse museum collections.
+The refugees and asylum seekers we work with will join our volunteering programme and we will support them to develop public tours in a number of languages focusing on particular points of interest within the collections.

-For further information on this project or to find out how to be involved please contact Ruth Sheldon, Project Coordinator.
-Ruth.Sheldon@twmuseums.org.uk
+For further information on this project or to find out how to get involved please contact: Clare Smith, Learning and Engagement Manager, email@example.com